Linstancy/Traffic-Sign-Classifier/README.md

 For example, 30 km/h speed limit sign has other speed limit signs in its top 5 predictions.
 "No Entry" sign has other signs which are mainly "no passing" type of signs.
 "Go straight and right" sign has similar signs such as Ahead only, turn right, keep left signs.
 The "Right of way at the next intersection" looks similar to "Pedestrians" sign and as expected, it is the second choice from the network.

-For the first image, the top five soft max probabilities were
+For the 30 km/h image, the top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|